-Undergraduate student at the School of Economics
+Undergraduate student at the School of Political Science and Economics

 From the point of view of cultural exposure, there is not much known about Japan in my home country of Israel, so the land of the rising sun was always an enigma for me to discover and explore.
 My choice for Waseda University was based on many factors, most important of which would be academic excellence, connectivity of university with private and public sectors, reputation, Waseda spirit and organizational culture.

 My major in Waseda is Economics.
 But since I am doing a double degree program at Korea University in Seoul, South Korea, my major there is Political Science and International Relations.

 One thing that I had difficulty understanding with regard to Japanese culture is a tendency for unanimity and conformity with the majority.
 Being brought up in an individualistic culture, I found it diverging from my background and intrinsic values.
 But process of adaptation and comprehension definitely helped me broaden my perspectives and find values in this tendency.

 My short-term goal is to go to a consulting industry which resonates with my skills that I have learned in Waseda.
 But my long-term objective is to create a positive impact in my home country and possibly in the world and that will require going into politics.
 So my long-term goal is to become a Member of Knesset (Israeli Parliament) and subsequently take position in the government.

 Encouraging young students to pursue research projects while continuing her own

 Doctoral student at the Graduate School of Economics